'It bit me on my neck and I blacked out': Man recalls last week's polar bear attack in Nunavut | CBC News

 "When we arrived, we were getting off the plane, and I can feel my feet getting cold.
 I was going in and out of consciousness," he said.

+Nunavut RCMP said Tuesday it was shot and killed by members of the community.

-Although polar bear attacks are rare in Nunavut, there have been fatal encounters with bears in recent years.
+Although polar bear attacks are rare in Nunavut, there have been deadly encounters with bears in recent years.

+In 2018, 31-year-old Aaron Gibbons was killed by a polar bear outside Arviat, while protecting his children.
+That same summer, 33-year-old Darryl Kaunak was killed outside Naujaat while out hunting with two others.

 Kaernerk said he is grateful for the care he is getting in Ottawa and said he learned a good lesson about polar bears.

-"I decided to go look, and if I didn't go, the bear wouldn't have seen me.
+"I decided to go look.
+If I didn't go, the bear wouldn't have seen me.
 That is how it happened."

 Based on files from Cindy Alorut and Toby Otak